BDNYC/sedkit/source/_build/html/_sources/spectrum.rst.txt

     spec.flux_units     # The flux density units
     spec.size           # The number of data points

-After the :ref:`Spectrum` has been created, it be manipulated in a number of ways.
+After the :py:class:`~spectrum.Spectrum` has been created, it be manipulated in a number of ways.

-It can be trimmed by passing a list of lower and upper bounds to ``trim`` method.
+It can be trimmed by passing a list of lower and upper bounds to :py:meth:`~spectrum.Spectrum.trim` method.
 The ``include`` argument accepts bounds for wavelength regions to include and the ``exclude`` argument accepts bounds for regions to exclude.
-A list of :ref:`Spectrum` objects are returned unless the ``concat`` argument is set to ``True``, which simply concatenated the trimmed segment(s) into one :ref:`Spectrum`.
+A list of :py:class:`~spectrum.Spectrum` objects are returned unless the ``concat`` argument is set to ``True``, which simply concatenated the trimmed segment(s) into one :py:class:`~spectrum.Spectrum`.

 .. code:: python

     trim_spec_include = spec.trim(include=[(1.2 * q.um, 1.6 * q.um)])
     trim_spec_exclude = spec.trim(exclude=[(1.2 * q.um, 1.6 * q.um)], concat=True)

-The ``interpolate`` method accepts a new wavelength array and returns a new :ref:`Spectrum` object interpolated to those values.
-The ``resamp`` method accepts the same input and resamples the spectrum onto the new wavelength array while preserving the total flux.
+The :py:meth:`~spectrum.Spectrum.interpolate` method accepts a new wavelength array and returns a new :py:class:`~spectrum.Spectrum` object interpolated to those values.
+The :py:meth:`~spectrum.Spectrum.resamp` method accepts the same input and resamples the spectrum onto the new wavelength array while preserving the total flux.

 .. code:: python